KP-1461Other Names: prodrug of KP-1212 Drug Class: Nucleoside Reverse Transcriptase Inhibitors (Viral Decay Accelerators)

 Study Purpose: The purpose of this study was to validate the mechanism of action of KP-1461 by evaluating the safety and efficacy of KP-1461 monotherapy.

-- Participants were HIV-infected, treatment-experienced adults who had been off ART for at least 16 weeks prior to screening.
+- Participants were treatment-experienced adults with HIV who had been off ART for at least 16 weeks prior to screening.

 - Participants had received prior nonsuppressive ART and/or had documented resistance to multiple ART classes.
 Participants had few treatment options available.